Nuvisa09/react_app_todo/README.md

 # Web Portfolio

-Welcome to the repository for the Web Portfolio project!
-This project showcases various projects and skills in web development.
-The page is designed to provide an overview of my work and technical abilities in web application development.
+Welcome to the repository for the To-Do App project!
+This project showcases a web-based application designed to help users manage their tasks efficiently.
+Users can add their desired tasks to keep track of them.

 ## Live Demo